DarraghReid/dara-MS1/README.md

 All errors and warnings were resolved.

 #### Other bugs encountered
-* On certain screens (iPad, ) The video section was elongated.
+* On certain screens (iPad, OnePlus 5 ) The video section was elongated.
 To address this I removed the min-height property from this section.